Adult interaction with infants: Baby talk

+Baby talk or parentese (when done by a parent) is speech that is modified for communication with babies.
+It is usually high-pitched, with exaggerated vowels and a simplified vocabulary.
+Most adults, including those who have never had children themselves, will switch to baby talk when interacting with a very young child.

 "When talking with children, it is important that the conversation arises from a genuine interest.
 In other words carers must want to be with children, talk with the children and find out what they are thinking.
 Displaying a genuine interest and enjoyment in spending time with children also shows that you value and respect them".